andandandand/DSR_ML_Fundamentals_2023/README.md

 # Machine Learning Fundamentals - Data Science Retreat 2023 course
-Repository for the 2023 edition of the Machine Learning Fundamentals course, held quarterly at the Berlin's bootcamp Data Science Retreat.
+Repository for the 2023 edition of the Machine Learning Fundamentals course, held quarterly at Berlin's  Data Science Retreat bootcamp.

 ## Contents
-This course introduce to the basic ML algorithms that are foundational for more advanced applications.
-The course is run for three days.
-Despite having a flexible agenda depending on the specific class needs, we usually try to cover the following topics with this timing:
+This course introduce to the ML algorithms that are foundational for more advanced applications.
+We use [Introduction to Statistical Learning with Applications in Python](https://hastie.su.domains/ISLP/ISLP_website.pdf) as a textbook reference.

+The course runs for three days.
+Despite having a flexible agenda depending on the specific class needs, we usually try to cover the following topics:

 * Day 1: the basic problems of Machine Learning
   * Introduction to Supervised Learning